gparlakov/angular-realworld-example-app/TASKS.md

     - and the `side-effects` like API calls and local storage tokens clear is now handled by effects
     - `update` and `attemptAuth` should also be delegated to the effects to keep all effects in one place (left as exercise to the reader)

 6. Review.
 See feature/ngrx-user-service branch for help.

+### 27. Test the effects
+// TODO 1.
+The effects runner https://ngrx.io/guide/store/testing https://ngrx.io/guide/effects/testing

 ### N State management

 // TODO test suggestion out